Spinal Cord Injury in Cats & Kittens

 - Excessive meowing or crying (pain)

-All of the above are indicators of neurological injury.
-Emergency care is required for animals with injuries to the spinal cord and brain; permanent paralysis or brain damage can result if left untreated.
+All of the above are indicators of neurological injury – individual patients will each have their own set of clinical signs and will likely include a subset, not all, of the clinical signs listed above.
+Emergency care is required for animals with injuries to the spinal cord and brain; permanent weakness, pain, paralysis or brain damage can result if left untreated.

-Your vet will need a detailed history of your cat’s symptoms – when they began and any recent injuries.
-Diagnostic tests will be run to narrow down the possibilities.
+Your veterinarian will need a detailed history of your cat’s symptoms – when they began and any recent injuries.
+Diagnostic tests will be performed to look for causes of the signs seen.
 A CT, MRI, or X-ray – or some combination of the three – may also be run to visualize any internal injuries to the spinal column.
-A sample of your cat’s spinal fluid may be taken to test for any bacterial infections.
+A sample of your cat’s spinal fluid may be taken to test for any bacterial infections or inflammatory disorders in the central nervous system.

 Anti-inflammatories and steroids may be prescribed to reduce swelling around the spinal cord.
 If there are fractured vertebrae, they will be reset manually or surgically – these types of traumatic injuries usually require hospitalization.
-If a tumor or blocked blood vessel is the cause, surgery will be required to remove the blockage.
-Bacterial infections of the spinal fluid may be treated with antibiotics.
-Injuries resulting from birth defects can rarely be fixed with corrective surgery, but most are manageable with drug and physical therapy.
+If a slipped disk is the cause, surgery will be required to improve your pet’s pain level and ability to move.
+Bacterial infections of the spinal fluid are very difficult to treat but antibiotics may be able to help.
+Spinal injuries resulting from birth defects may be fixed with corrective surgery or with drug and physical therapy depending on your individual pet’s condition.

-Some cats suffer from permanent incontinence and require their bladder to be manually expressed.
+Some spinal injuries in cats result in permanent incontinence and require a human to help them pee multiple times per day.
 Placing the litter box near your cat’s usual resting space can help prevent household accidents.
 Physical therapy can help cats with partial or non-permanent paralysis regain function of their limbs.
 Cats that are unable to move should be turned every few hours to prevent painful bedsores from forming.
 The quality of life of cats that are permanently paralyzed is not good; your vet may recommend euthanasia in some cases that are too severe to treat.

 When your cat is young, don’t allow them to jump from heights of more than three feet.
 Obesity also puts more pressure on the spinal cord; if your cat falls, it can increase the likelihood of a spinal cord injury occurring.
 Keeping your cat inside can prevent traumatic injuries like car accidents from happening.

-Some types of spinal cord injuries are unavoidable – tumors, blocked blood vessels, birth defects or viral infections.
-Others, like trauma and bacterial infections, can be prevented.
-Be a responsible pet parent and watch for the neurological symptoms of injury.
+Some types of spinal cord injuries are unavoidable – tumors, blocked blood vessels, birth defects, bacterial or viral infections.
+Others, like trauma can potentially be prevented.
+By keeping your cat a healthy weight, and providing them with sturdy perches they can get to and from easily, you may be able to prevent certain kinds of spinal injury.